Smile (The Beach Boys album): Smiley Smile, abandonment, and Wilson's decline

-In the decades after shelving Smile, Wilson associated the project with personal failure and trauma.
-He dismissed the recordings as "contrived with no soul", "corny drug influenced music", and inferior imitations of Phil Spector's work.
-When questioned about Smile, he typically refused to engage or abruptly exited conversations, a reluctance that persisted until the early 2000s.
 Parks, in a 1998 interview, minimized his connection to Smile, calling it "just a few months of work I did as a contract employee many years ago", and stating that it held greater significance for fans than himself.
+According to Carlin, Parks grew frustrated that his career remained overshadowed by an unfinished 1967 project, and that later Beach Boys albums did not honor his contributions on songs, including "Wind Chimes" and "Wonderful", with an official co-writing credit.
 (Note: Carlin suggested Parks harbored conflicted feelings: guilt over abandoning Wilson during the project's collapse, coupled with resentment toward Wilson's subsequent withdrawal from music.
 When interviewing Parks, Parks' stance was undercut by his wife's observation that he kept framed Smile artwork in his workspace.)
-According to Carlin, Parks grew frustrated that his career remained overshadowed by an unfinished 1967 project, and that later Beach Boys albums did not honor his contributions on songs, including "Wind Chimes" and "Wonderful", with an official co-writing credit.